 Jotting down vocabularies, predicting dialogues, checking out scenes, and listening to lines are all part of active watching that can help you become familiar with several essential vocabulary words, phrases, and the use of the language.

-Can you speak fluently just by watching movies and Tv-Shows?
+Can you speak fluently just by watching movies and TV shows?

-I don’t recommend that only by watching films and tv-series, you try to learn a new language entirely.
+I don’t recommend that only by watching films and TV series, you try to learn a new language entirely.

 Movies in foreign languages are just like supplements to acquire a new language.